Related

 The Risks

 The risk is higher for patients who carry two copies of the APOE4 gene, a known genetic risk factor for Alzheimer's.
-Genetic testing (a blood draw) is now standard before prescribing either drug.
-If your parent is APOE4 homozygous, the conversation with their neurologist needs to be longer and more specific.
+Genetic testing (a blood draw) is now standard before prescribing either drug.6 For a patient who is APOE4 homozygous, the conversation with the neurologist needs to be longer and more specific.

 Who Qualifies

 Not everyone qualifies.
 Both drugs are approved only for early-stage Alzheimer's, meaning mild cognitive impairment or mild dementia with confirmed amyloid pathology.
 Confirmation requires either a PET scan or a cerebrospinal fluid test (lumbar puncture).
-If your parent is in moderate or advanced stages, these drugs aren't indicated.
+For a parent in moderate or advanced stages, these drugs aren't indicated.
 Clinical trials excluded patients in later stages, so there's no efficacy data for them.

 What Is Coming Next